akmadian/NZXTSharp/README.md

 You can find NZXTSharp on NuGet [here][0].

 **I am looking for people to help NZXTSharp grow by integrating NZXTSharp with [ProjectAurora][5] and/ or [RGB.NET][6].
 If you are interested, please contact me on [Discord][7], or by email.**

+I am planning to release v2.0 within a week of 3/9/2019 (m/d/yyyy).
+Currently, there is only docs work left to do.

 ## Syntax
 NZXTSharp's syntax is lightweight, only taking a few lines to get started.